ManLikeTeetos/alx-system_engineering-devops/0x00-shell_basics/README.md

-14-copy_html : Copy all html to parent directory 100-lets_move : Move all files with uppercase names 101-clean_emacs : Delete all files staring with ~
+14-copy_html : Copy all html to parent directory 100-lets_move : Move all files with uppercase names 101-clean_emacs : Delete all files staring with ~ 102-tree : Make three directories with one comand line